intel/scikit-learn-intelex/README.md

 </details>

-⚠️ Note. *GPU support is an optional.
+⚠️ Note: *GPU support is an optional dependency.
 Required dependencies for GPU support will not be downloaded.
 You need to manually install ***dpcpp_cpp_rt*** package.*

 <details><summary>[Click to expand] ℹ️ How to install dpcpp_cpp_rt package </summary>